 Oak Processionary Moth

-The oak processionary is a non-native moth whose caterpillars feed on oak leaves, causing significant damage.
-The caterpillars can also pose a risk to human health causing skin irritation and asthma.
+The oak processionary is a non-native moth whose caterpillars feed on oak leaves.
+The caterpillars can pose a risk to human health causing skin irritation and asthma.

-Oak processionary moth (OPM) has been found in London and the south of Hertfordshire.
+Oak processionary moth (OPM) has been found in London and Hertfordshire, The moth tends to favour oak trees in open grown settings and many infestations were reported close to the Trust's nature reserves in 2019.
 Below you'll find information on what to do if you find OPM.

 Threat to trees

 OPM is a tree pest because its caterpillars feed on the leaves of several species of oak trees.
-Large populations can strip whole oak trees bare, leaving them more vulnerable to other pests and diseases, and to other stresses, such as drought.
+This can leave trees more more vulnerable to other pests and diseases, and to other stresses, such as drought.

 Threat to people and animals